Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Introduction

-The appearance inconsistency is including but not limited to: 1) unnatural boundary between foreground and background; 2) incompatible color and illumination statistics between foreground and background; 3) missing or implausible shadow and reflection of foreground.
-For the first issue, the foreground is usually extracted using segmentation \cite{minaee2021image} or matting \cite{xu2017deep} algorithms.
+The appearance inconsistency includes, but is not limited to: 1) unnatural boundary between foreground and background; 2) incompatible illumination statistics between foreground and background; 3) missing or implausible shadow and reflection of foreground; 4) resolution, sharpness, and noise discrepancy between foreground and background~\cite{li2022bridging}.
+For the first issue, the foreground is usually extracted using image segmentation \cite{minaee2021image} or matting \cite{xu2017deep,fu2022survey} algorithms.
 However, the foregrounds may not be precisely delineated, especially at the boundaries.
 When pasting the foreground with jagged boundaries on the background, there would be obvious color artifacts along the boundary.
 To solve this issue, image blending \cite{wu2019gp,zhang2020deep} aims to address the unnatural boundary between foreground and background, so that the foreground could be seamlessly blended with the background.
-For the second issue, since the foreground and background may be captured in different conditions (\emph{e.g.}, weather, season, time of the day, camera setting), the obtained composite image could be inharmonious (\emph{e.g.}, foreground captured in the daytime and background captured at night).
-To solve this issue, image harmonization \cite{tsai2017deep,xiaodong2019improving,DoveNet2020} aims to adjust the color and illumination statistics of foreground to make it more compatible with the background, so that the whole image looks more harmonious.
+For the second issue, since the foreground and background may be captured in different conditions (\emph{e.g.}, weather, season, time of the day, camera setting), the obtained composite image could lack visual harmony (\emph{e.g.}, foreground captured in the daytime and background captured at night).
+To solve this issue, image harmonization \cite{tsai2017deep,xiaodong2019improving,DoveNet2020} aims to adjust the illumination statistics of foreground to make it more compatible with the background, so that the resulting composite image looks more harmonious.
 For the third issue, when pasting the foreground on the background, the foreground may also affect the background with shadow or reflection.
-To solve this issue, shadow or reflection generation~\cite{liu2020arshadowgan,zhang2019shadowgan,sheng2021ssn} focuses on generating plausible shadow or reflection for the foreground according to both foreground and background information.
-As far as we are concerned, there are few works on generating reflection for the inserted object probably due to the limited application scenarios, so we focus on shadow generation in this paper.
+To solve this issue, shadow generation~\cite{liu2020arshadowgan,zhang2019shadowgan,sheng2021ssn} or reflection generation \cite{ma2021neural,winter2024objectdrop,tarres2024thinking} focus on generating plausible shadow or reflection for the foreground according to both foreground and background information.
+For the fourth issue, the foreground and background may be from two images with different resolutions, blur degrees, and noise patterns.
+The resolution (\emph{resp.}, sharpness, noise) discrepancy between them could be mitigated by using super-resolution~\cite{Wang0H21}, deblurring~\cite{ZhangRLLSYL22}, denoising~\cite{TianFZ0ZL20} techniques.